Balto Liveaboard, Arctic

 - Gratuities

-- International flights to and from Iceland
+- Flights to and from Greenland

 To be booked in advance or paid onboardHighlights

-- Visit the town of Tasiilaq
+- Visit the towns of Uummannaq and Qeqertarsuaq

-- More than 180 days prior to departure, an administration fee of 15% of the expedition price will apply.
+- More than 180 days prior to departure, an administration fee of 15% of the expedition price will apply

-- 180 through 90 days prior to departure: 25% of the expedition cost.
+- 180 through 90 days prior to departure: 25% of the expedition cost

 - Less than 90 days prior to departure, and administrative fee off 100% of the expedition price will apply.
-If cancelation occurs within the 90-day period and full payment has not been received, the full penalty will still apply and the unpaid monies are due immediately.
+If cancelation occurs within the 90-day period and full payment has not been received, the full penalty will still apply and the unpaid monies are due immediately

 Payment policy25% deposit - required to secure reservation.